Run Control#

 Important

-There is an AND relation between user-defined stopping criteria and solver tolerances—both must be satisfied for the simulation to stop.
-If user-defined stopping criteria are met but the solver tolerances are not satisfied, the simulation continues until the solver tolerances are met.
+There is an AND relation between user-defined stopping criteria and solver residual tolerances—both must be satisfied for the simulation to stop.
+Satisfying the stopping criteria alone does not halt the simulation; the solver residuals must also meet their convergence requirements.
 Conversely, if the solver tolerances are met first, the simulation continues until all user-defined stopping criteria are satisfied.
-However, the maximum number of steps (set in time stepping configuration) overrides all other stopping conditions and will terminate the simulation when reached.
+The maximum number of steps (set in time stepping configuration) overrides all other stopping conditions and will terminate the simulation when reached.

 See Also#